Shoulder pad (fashion): 1980s

 During the mid-eighties, though, there were clear signs of a move away from big shoulder pads among several prominent designers, with Vivienne Westwood introducing her famous 1985-86 mini-crini specifically to, as she put it, "kill this big shoulder."
-Christian Lacroix's celebrated mini-pouf skirt collections of 1986-87 were dominated by sloping, fichu shoulders, and even Karl Lagerfeld, who had been an early leader in the 1978 move to huge shoulders, in 1986 took pads from the shoulders and placed them visibly on the outside of the hips.
+Christian Lacroix's celebrated mini-pouf skirt collections of 1986-87 were dominated by sloping, fichu shoulders, and even Karl Lagerfeld, who had been an early leader in the 1978 move to huge shoulders, for 1986 took pads from the shoulders and placed them visibly on the outside of the hips.
 Two years later, he would proclaim that shoulders would now be "tiny."
-Yves Saint Laurent had initiated the eighties big-shoulder trend in January of 1978 and had been a shoulder-pad stalwart throughout the intervening years, but in 1988 even his shoulders, while still padded, had been noticeably narrowed.
+Yves Saint Laurent had initiated the eighties big-shoulder trend in January 1978 and had been a shoulder-pad stalwart throughout the intervening years, but in 1988 even his shoulders, while still padded, had been noticeably narrowed.
 The two designers most noted for showing huge shoulders at the start of the era, Thierry Mugler and Claude Montana, brought their shoulders down in size somewhat mid-decade, with Montana giving up big shoulders entirely by 1988, when he began showing collections with completely natural shoulders.
+Pierre Cardin's shoulders had rivaled Claude Montana's in size since 1978, but he too began removing shoulder apparatus in the mid-eighties.
 Avant-garde designers like Adeline André and Marc Audibet had long shown sloped shoulders with no pads, as had Romeo Gigli, who was hailed as the most prophetic designer of the end of the eighties.
 He showed almost exclusively natural, sloping shoulders, even on tailored jackets.
 This direction among designers was clear enough that in The Washington Posts New Year in/out list for 1989, "Shoulder pads" were listed as out and "Shoulders" were listed as in.

-The public and retailers, though, had embraced shoulder pads wholeheartedly by the end of the decade, feeling that they filled out their form and gave clothes a more saleable "hanger appeal."
-Shoulder pad manufacturers were flourishing, with literally millions of pads produced every week.
-Many women actually seemed reluctant to give up big shoulder pads as designers began sending new signals in the late eighties.
+The public and retailers, though, had embraced shoulder pads wholeheartedly by the end of the decade, feeling that they filled out their form and gave clothes a more saleable "hanger appeal," quite a change from the public's rejection of these styles when designers first introduced them in 1978.
+Shoulder pad manufacturers were now flourishing, with literally millions of pads produced every week.
+Many women seemed reluctant to give up big shoulder pads as designers began sending new signals in the late eighties.
 Prominent shoulder pads would not completely disappear until into the nineties.